rancher/docs/content/rancher/v2.x/en/monitoring-alerting/configuration/_index.md

 ### Alertmanager Config

-The following values should generate the Alertmanager Config YAML that will be stored under the key `alertmanager.yaml`.
-This is an example of a Config contained in this key that represents one master Slack notifier with one master Route and no other notifiers configured.
+To set up notifications via Slack, the following Alertmanager Config YAML should be placed into the `alertmanager.yaml` key of the Alertmanager Config Secret, where the `api_url` should be updated to use your Webhook URL from Slack:

 ```yaml
 route: